 - Avoid interacting with the sick person or entering the isolation room as much as possible, especially if you are over 65, pregnant, a child, or have preexisting health conditions such as: heart disease, diabetes or lung disease. - Wash your hands often with soap and clean water for at least 20 seconds.
 If soap and water is not available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Clean your hands after interacting with the sick person, touching things the sick person used, going to the bathroom, and before eating or preparing food. - Avoid touching your eyes, nose, and mouth as this is how the virus gets into your body. - Don't invite unnecessary people into the house; especially Elders. - Keep the house well ventilated by opening windows when possible and using bathroom/range exhaust fans. - If possible, use a different bathroom.
 If you need to share a bathroom, it should be disinfected before use.
 Do not sleep in the same room as sick people.
-Don't share items like plates, utensils, towels or bedding. - Keep dogs and other pets away from the sick people. - If someone in your household has tested positive for COVID-19, keep the entire household at home.
+Don't share items like plates, utensils, towels or bedding. - If possible, isolate the sick person in one bedroom, but if you must share a bedroom with someone who is sick: open windows and have good airflow, keep 6 feet away sleep head to toe, and put up a divider around the sick person's bed, like a curtain, cardboard poster, or blanket. - Keep dogs and other pets away from the sick people. - If someone in your household has tested positive for COVID-19, keep the entire household at home.
 You may have also been exposed but do not know it yet.
-Contact your health care provider for advice. - If you have to go out in public, you should wear a face cover even if you don't feel sick.
-This will help protect other people if you are sick but don't know it.
-You can make a face cover at home.
+Contact your health care provider for advice.